Committed-Bodies/committedbodies-website/src/routes/services/bmi-assessment-eating-plan-photos.md

 price: R600
 blurb: We offer a professional BEFORE photo, together with the measurement of your body and weight.
+actionHeading: Book now!
+actionInstruction: Complete the form below to book a personal assessment and body-specs session.
 layout: service
 ---
 We offer a professional BEFORE photo, together with the measurement of your body and weight.
 This is handy to have as a starting point when joining the gym.
 It is always great to have this to show off to your family and friends, once you have achieved your goals.